nWidart/DbExporter/readme.md

 ## Installation

-Add `"nwidart/db-exporter"` as a requirement to `composer.json`:
+Add `"nwidart/db-exporter"`* as a requirement to `composer.json`:

 ```
 {
     ...
     "require": {
         ...
-		"nwidart/db-exporter": "dev-master"
+		"nwidart/db-exporter": "v0.3"
     },
 }